hclcnx/customizer/docs/IBMConnectionsCustomizer.md

 Whether On-Cloud or On-Premises, the **Apps Manager** workspace provides a single consistent user interface for [managing Customizer apps](https://rtpdoc01.rtp.raleigh.ibm.com:9443/kc/SSYGQH_test/admin/customize/customize_manage_customizer_apps.html).
-A Customizer app is nothing more than a JSON file containing design metadata that identifies the components that need to be targeted and the actions that need to be performed.
+A Customizer app is nothing more than a plain old JSON file containing design metadata that identifies the components that need to be targeted and the actions that need to be performed.
 Listing 1 is an illustration of a rudimentary Customizer application.